Ofcom Consults on Regulation of On-Demand Programme Services

-In light of the significant growth of the UK's television production sector, Ofcom have been asked by the Secretary of State for Culture, Media and Sport to review the sector.
-The review will cover four areas including: the changing market context and scenarios for future market development, the effectiveness of the current regulations, the impact of production sector regulation on PSBs, and options for reform of regulation.
-Ofcom are keen to receive views on the key issues, and following this, intend to publish a final report before the end of 2015.
+Following our previous announcement that Ofcom had been asked by the Secretary of State for Culture, Media and Sport to review the sector, the review has now been published.
+Ofcom was asked to consider four main areas including the changing market context and scenarios for future market development, the effectiveness of the current regulations, the impact of production sector regulation on Public Service Broadcasters (PSBs) and options for reform of regulation.